rrshaban/keyplusplus/README.md

 We are also working on O'Khaled, a JIT compiler for 🔑++.

 ## Who did this?

-Good question. @rrshaban and @lambdu put this project together after a late-night brainstorming session.
-Hope you enjoy
+Good question.
+Razi Shaban and Alec Pillsbury put this project together after a late-night brainstorming session.
+Hope you unlock more success

 ## Isn't this just a blah blah python

-Yeah, whatever.
+Yeah, yeah, whatever.
 Another one.